Source-Free Domain Adaptation for Question Answering with Masked Self-training: Method

 \subsubsection{Self-training}

-Since there is no labeled sample in the target domain, we leverage a self-training strategy to generate pseudo labels.
-Although the source domain $\mathcal{D}_s$ and the target domain $\mathcal{D}_t$ may have different data distributions, there should be some common characteristics shared between them.
-Therefore, given a model $F(x)=h(M_s\odot (f\circ g)(x))$ learned on the source domain $\mathcal{D}_s$, and unlabelled samples $\{x'_j\}^{n'}_{j=1}$ from the target domain $\mathcal{D}_t$, some predicted answers from $\{\hat{y}'_j\ |\ \hat{y}'_j=F(x'_j), j=1,...,n'\}$ should be similar to or the same as correct answer spans for the corresponding samples in $\mathcal{D}_t$.
+Since there is no labeled sample in the target domain, we leverage a self-training strategy \cite{yarowsky-1995-unsupervised,mcclosky-etal-2006-effective} to generate pseudo labels.
+Specifically, we note that the source domain $D_s$ and the target domain $D_t$ may share some common characteristics even though they have different distributions.
+Therefore, given a model $F(x)=h(M_c\odot (f\circ g)(x))$ learned on the source domain $\mathcal{D}_s$, and unlabeled samples $\{x'_j\}^{n'}_{j=1}$ from the target domain $\mathcal{D}_t$, some predicted answers from $\{\hat{y}'_j\ |\ \hat{y}'_j=F(x'_j), j=1,...,n'\}$ should be similar to the correct answer spans for the corresponding samples in $\mathcal{D}_t$.
 Therefore, these predicted answers can be used as pseudo labels for corresponding samples and further fine-tune the trained model $F$.

 As mentioned earlier, our model will assign a likelihood score to each predicted answer.
 To avoid significant error propagation, we select predictions of high confidence as pseudo labels.
 Assume the score is $s_j$ for $\hat{y}'_j$, we can obtain a subset of target samples with pseudo labels: $\{(x'_j,\hat{y}'_j)\ |\ s_j>\alpha, j=1,...,n'\}$, where the threshold $\alpha$ is a hyperparameter.
-We use this as the training dataset to fine-tune the trained model $F$.
+We use this subset as the training dataset to fine-tune the trained model $F$.

 When we fine-tune the model $F$ on the target domain $\mathcal{D}_t$, we use the same loss function as depicted in Eq. \ref{eq:loss}.
 We repeat this process of pseudo-label dataset generation and model fine-tuning multiple times.
-We keep $\alpha$ the same value in all iterations, and the size of the generated dataset should increase accordingly with the number of iterations.
+We keep $\alpha$ the same value in all iterations.
+As the number of iteration increases, the model $F$ should gradually learn new domain knowledge of $\mathcal{D}_t$ and thus become more confident about its own prediction.
+Therefore, the size of the generated dataset should increase accordingly with the number of iterations.
 The full training procedure is illustrated in Algorithm \ref{alg:1}.